Steven-Grevera/ENC4265/manual.md

 ## Light Source Items
 ![image](https://github.com/user-attachments/assets/fe28a4e6-b23b-448b-9912-6407fee34bfe)
+*Figure 29: Image showing the in game UI along with the inventory open and expanded and the Light Source inventory slots circled in red.
+Image Taken By: Steven Grevera*

 Light Source items are various items that provide light source in an area but may also have other effects.
 In Shadow Corridor 2, you always start with an infinite basic light source in the “Lighter”, which is obtained at the start of the game and exists no matter what.
 It cannot be replaced.

 ![image](https://github.com/user-attachments/assets/900dc911-0be9-40de-804a-2ab6851d37b8)
+*Figure 30: Image showing how a Flashlight's light looks in darkness.
+Image Taken By: Steven Grevera*

 When a light source is on, not only will a room get brighter, it may have an effect.
 You can see this item is “on” based on the small sun icon beneath the light source item itself.
 Some light sources are stronger then others in terms of “brightness”, for example, the flashlight being stronger in directed light then the lighter.
 However, more light makes it easier for apparitions to find the player and is one of the easiest ways to get spotted.

 For more specifics on Light Source items, [see here]#anchor10).

  ![image](https://github.com/user-attachments/assets/259a7180-42a1-4307-b09a-570b818b8b04)
+*Figure 31: Image showing how a Butterfly Lanterns's light looks in darkness.
+Image Taken By: Steven Grevera*

 ## Corruption
 ![image](https://github.com/user-attachments/assets/a29ffb7a-622d-407b-bf01-7a0b09104d41)
+*Figure 32: Image showing where the "corruption" bar will be located and how it fills up should you be afflicted with it.
+Image Taken By: Steven Grevera*

 Corruption builds up with exposure to water in Shadow Corridor 2, as The Shadow Corridor’s are part of a larger realm of the dead.
 Water applies to things such as “Swamps” which can spawn randomly in the world or as specific parts of specific corridor types.
 Another type of “water” that can fill this gauge is “rain”.
 This rain will build up corruption.